Skip to main content

 Why "preventive care" in Philadelphia rarely looks like prevention

-The structural problem is time.
-The average insurance-based primary care visit in Philadelphia runs seven to twelve minutes by the time the physician walks in.
-In that window, your doctor has to take a history, do a focused exam, address whatever brought you in that day, and click through the patient portal closing your last encounter.
-There is not room left for prevention.
-There is barely room for the visit itself.
-So prevention gets compressed into a checklist.
-Mammogram done?
-Colonoscopy done?
-Cholesterol checked?
-Flu shot?
-Fine.
-Done.
-Next.
-The problem is that none of those items is actually a prevention plan.
+The trouble is that none of those items is a prevention plan on its own.
 They are a screening cadence.
-A prevention plan is what you do with the results: how aggressive to be about your ApoB if your father had a heart attack at 52, whether to start a CAC scan conversation at 45 instead of 55, whether your fasting insulin is doing something quiet to your metabolic health that the standard panel will not catch for another decade.
-That conversation needs an hour.
-Insurance does not pay for an hour.
+A prevention plan is what you do with the results: how proactive to be about your ApoB if your father had a heart attack at 52, whether to start a CAC scan conversation at 45 instead of 55, whether your fasting insulin is already climbing in a way the standard panel will not flag for another decade.
+That kind of conversation needs an hour, and insurance does not pay for an hour.

 ℹ NOTE

 Most patients are surprised to learn that a standard "lipid panel" measures the wrong number.
-LDL-C is a calculated estimate, not a particle count.
-ApoB, which counts the actual atherogenic particles, is a far better predictor of cardiovascular risk and is now in the European cardiology guidelines as the preferred marker.
+LDL-C is a calculated estimate rather than a direct count of particles.
+ApoB, which counts the atherogenic particles themselves, is a far better predictor of cardiovascular risk, and it is now in the European cardiology guidelines as the preferred marker.
 Your insurance will usually cover it if you know to ask.
 Most physicians never order it because there is no time in the visit to explain what it is.

 Fishtown Medicine